varunram2001/Experiential-Learning-2022-VITB/README.md

 # Experiential-Learning-2022-VITB

-This repository contains my learnings and explorations in the cities of Bengaluru and Chennai where Industrial Visits at multiple organizations and companies were organized by my University.
+This repository contains my learnings and explorations at multiple organizations and industries in Bengaluru and Chennai in September 2022.
+This whole industrial visit based trip was organized by my University to get hands on experience on latest technologies and requirements that are important for growth in different domains of career.